The Case Between Adam Coy and Andre Hill

 On December 22, 2020, Adam Coy (at the time, Coy was a police officer of 20 years with the Columbus police force) shot an unarmed Black man named Andre Hill, age 47, 4 times, as confirmed by autopsy reports.
 He was shot 3 times in his right leg and 1 time in the chest, according to Columbus affiliate WSYX-TV.

-Not long after this incident, attorneys for Hill discussed the evidence that the shot wounds made it obvious of the reckless behavior of Coy as the shots appeared erratic as to the unnecessary response of an unarmed man who said by prosecutors was “non-threatening,” and it appeared unnecessary to any degree that Hill needed to be shot 4 times no matter how Coy felt in that moment (said by Attorney Michael Wright).
+Not long after this incident, attorneys for Hill discussed the evidence that the shot wounds made it evident of the reckless behavior of Coy as the shots appeared erratic as to the unnecessary response of an unarmed man who said by prosecutors was “non-threatening.”
+It appeared unnecessary to any degree that Hill needed to be shot 4 times, no matter how Coy felt at that moment (said by Attorney Michael Wright).
 “Mr. Hill was an innocent unarmed man who suffered,” said Wright.

-Following this Coy’s attorney, Mark Collins, stated, “The knowing element, to cause serious physical harm with a deadly weapon, and someone died, that’s the concept, however, police officers are trained a certain way to take an action and to stop a threat.
-So that kind of doesn’t make sense.”
+Following this, Coy’s attorney, Mark Collins, stated, “The knowing element, to cause serious physical harm with a deadly weapon, and someone died, that’s the concept.
+However, police officers are trained in a certain way to take action and stop a threat.
+So that doesn’t make sense.”
 According to police protocol, “The reasonableness of the use of force should also be evaluated by considering (1) the severity of the crime at issue, (2) whether the suspect poses an immediate threat to the safety of the officers or others and (3) whether the suspect is actively resisting arrest or attempting to evade arrest by flight.”
-In this case, other officers claim that Coy believed he was in danger, so he acted in this way, but others argue that he was not in any danger, and it appeared to everyone else that Hill was not armed and did not argue or resist Coy in that moment to any extent.
+In this case, other officers claim that Coy believed he was in danger, so he acted this way, but others argue that he was not.
+It appeared to everyone else that Hill was not armed and did not argue or resist Coy at that moment to any extent.

 The same month of this fatal incident, Adam Coy was fired from his position in the police force after a post-investigation finding that “his use of deadly force was not reasonable.”